MySQL CASE Statement

 MySQL does not allow you to have empty

-clause while preventing MySQL raise an error, you can put an emptyBEGIN END
+commands in the THEN or ELSE clause.
+If you don’t want to handle the logic in the ELSE clause while preventing MySQL raise an error, you can put an emptyBEGIN END block in the ELSE clause.

 The following example demonstrates using searched

-based on customer’s credit limit.
+CASE statement to find customer level SILVER,GOLD or PLATINUM based on customer’s credit limit.

 If the credit limit is